Guide for Authors

 Information and Commentary section publishes information about IndiaClen-related network activities, health-related non-profit activities by other institutions and organizations and commentary on national, regional and global conferences.
 This section will serve to promote academic and research activities and information sharing.
 Maximum word count is 500 words and 5 references.

 Letters to the Editor publishes information about ongoing projects, opinions on management and policy issues, response to publications in the journal, brief preliminary research communications etc. This section promotes information sharing among communities of practice.
+Response to publications will only be considered if received within 30 days of the manuscript being published online.
 The replies to such letters, where applicable, will also be published as and when received from the authors.
 The letter and the reply should not exceed 500 words and should not contain more than 3 references.

 Advertisements section publishes information about jobs, health-related meetings, health and medical institutions, health-related products and equipment, etc. Guidelines on adverts (including financial) are laid down by the Journal's ethics board, which will conform to international guidelines and Indian laws.